-- (1) Every student is obliged to pay the tuition fees for the nominal length of study for the relevant study/study programme.
+Every student is obliged to pay the tuition fees for the nominal length of study for the relevant study/study programme.
 Tuition fees are payable at the start of each semester.
 The standard length of study for the individual study/study programmes is given in Chapter 4 of these regulations.
 The student must pay the tuition fees for the nominal length of study even if he/she completes the study/study programmes in less/longer time.
 The deadline for withdrawing from a study mid-way is laid down in section 3-5 of these regulations.
-The fees for the Student Welfare Organization must be paid together with the tuition fees at those educational institutions or for those student groups where membership in the Student Welfare Organization is mandatory. - (2) All students attending a programme, single course or non-credit course are required to pay a tuition fee for the nominal length of study as described in the contract of study.
-The deadline(s) for withdrawing from the programmes and individual studies are stated in the registration form unless other information has been provided, otherwise section 3-5 applies. - (3) Students who have applied for, and been granted, a subject-by-subject examination exemption for one of the courses or programmes offered by BI Norwegian Business School on the basis of examinations passed at other educational institutions or prior experiential learning, cf. section 2-8 (2) b, will not be granted a reduction in the tuition fees. - (4) Once the completion deadline has expired, any student who might wish to improve their grades or complete the study/programme must re-apply for admission to the required single course or full study/programme.
-For completing a study after expiry of the completion deadline, cf. section 3-6, a separate fee is payable, plus an examination fee pursuant to applicable rates. - (5) The provision of this section does not apply for admission to company customised courses. - (6) Failure to pay the requisite tuition fees will entail forfeiture of admission, and legal collection of debt.
+The fees for the Student Welfare Organization must be paid together with the tuition fees at those educational institutions or for those student groups where membership in the Student Welfare Organization is mandatory.
+(2) All students attending a programme, single course or non-credit course are required to pay a tuition fee for the nominal length of study as described in the contract of study.
+The deadline(s)

+a tuition fee for the nominal length of study as described in the contract of study.
+The deadline(s) for withdrawing from the programmes and individual studies are stated in the registration form unless other information has been provided, otherwise section 3-5 applies.

+(3) Students who have applied for, and been granted, a subject-by-subject examination exemption for one of the courses or programmes offered by BI Norwegian Business School on the basis of examinations passed at other educational institutions or prior experiential learning, cf. section 2-8 (2) b, will not be granted a reduction in the tuition fees.

+(4) Once the completion deadline has expired, any student who might wish to improve their grades or complete the study/programme must re-apply for admission to the required single course or full study/programme.
+For completing a study after expiry of the completion deadline, cf. section 3-6, a separate fee is payable, plus an examination fee pursuant to applicable rates.

+(5) The provision of this section does not apply for admission to company customized courses.
+(6) Failure to pay the requisite tuition fees will entail forfeiture of admission, and legal collection of debt.